Conversation with Dolores Zinny and Juan Maidagan

 [AB]: How can “the potency” of the images and the experience be preserved?
 How does one speak from the margins about the unique and circular narrative without losing that potency?
 Many times, when I go into a gallery or museum, the impression is that many works have lost their affective charge, their potency: Giorgio Agamben speaks brilliantly about this in his book Self Portrait in the Studio.
 For this reason I really like to think about that work in which you installed your studio—or a reproduction of it—in the entrance of a museum.
 The studio is the potency, there it is concentrated.

-[ZM]: The time to moor arrives each day after hours of floating.
+[ZM]: The time to moor arrives each day after nine to ten of floating.
 Before sunset, one of us, farther ahead in the kayak, was on a mission to choose an appropriate place and wait to moor us, after having spent the second night on a beach so full of mud it almost prompted the first mutiny.
 It was important to choose the place to go ashore after the hours spent on the raft, to find available wood to make a fire, to sit and drink mate, prepare dinner, breakfast, to walk and stretch, to observe the river…

 Occasionally the questions return.
 Why film?
 And, above all, how was I affected by this specific task?
 As the one who held the camera, my image does not appear on the tape except very briefly, and this relieves me.
 Perhaps it was my way of not worrying about representation.
 At first everyone wanted to share an opinion; they were alert and willing to suggest how the take should be—how to shoot the action, the landscape, the interviews with inhabitants.
 Quickly I made them understand that their comments would not be taken in to account.
 Perhaps this task imposed upon me a mode of more committed attention, since at some point this way of seeing, that of the camera, would be what remained.